Naturaily/Naturaily-netlify/_posts/2020-08-16-why-you-should-consider-gatsby-js-for-your-jamstack-website.md

 Gatsby - or Gatsby JS - is a static website generator.
 You can essentially think of it as a website publisher.
 It takes the input files needed and both converts and publishes them into a web-friendly format.

 The “static” part comes from the fact that Gatsby does this by converting to HTML, CSS, JavaScript and a splash of raw data - which keeps websites fast, performant and easy to load.
-(These same key principles behind static websites also power JAMstack, which we’ll get to later.)
+(These same key principles behind static websites also power Jamstack, which we’ll get to later.)

 However, while there are many static generators to choose from, we appreciate Gatsby for a few key reasons.